univention/univention-corporate-server/doc/changelog/index.rst

 * The scripts :file:`server_password_change/univention-admin-diary` has been updated to generate more useful debug information (:uv:bug:`54273`).

-* Instead of an exception now a clear error messsage is displayed in case the admin diary frontend is installed on a different system than the admin diary server and the database connection is not correctly configured (:uv:bug:`49016`).
+* Instead of an exception now a clear error message is displayed in case the admin diary frontend is installed on a different system than the admin diary server and the database connection is not correctly configured (:uv:bug:`49016`).